francesco-innocenti/Neuro_AI_Papers/README.md

 backward connections).

 ### Vision
-As clear from the above reviews and perspectives, most research to date on deep neural networks in computational neuroscience has focused on vision both because the visual system is one of the most studied and because computer vision was the first where deep networks proved successful.
+As clear from the above reviews and perspectives, most research to date on deep learning models of the brain has focused on vision, both because the visual system has historically been the most studied and because computer vision was the first domain where deep networks proved remarkably successful.

 [Convolutional Neural Networks as a Model of the Visual System: Past, Present, and Future](https://direct.mit.edu/jocn/article/doi/10.1162/jocn_a_01544/97402/Convolutional-Neural-Networks-as-a-Model-of-the) by Lindsay (2020)

-This is a great review covering the origin of CNNs, methods to validate them as models of the visual system, what we can learn from them...
+This is a great review covering the origin of CNNs, methods to validate them as models of the visual system using neural and behavioural data, and lessons to be learned by using different datasets, architectures and learning algorithms.
+It also suggests that we don't have to give up trying to understand neural computation and can gain insights with "in silico neurophysiology" techniques such as feature visualisation and mathematical analysis.
+Important limitations of CNNs and attempts to make them more biologically faithful are also outlined.

 [A Unified Theory of Early Visual Representations from Retina to Cortex through Anatomically Constrained Deep CNNs](http://arxiv.org/abs/1901.00945) by Lindsay (2019)